SCBI-ForestGEO/Dendrobands/data/README.md

 Each year has its own folder, with the main document in each being the scbi.dendroAll_[YEAR].csv, which is the master file for that year's intraannual and biannual surveys.
 Headers of the file are pulled from Condit along with some additional, relevant headers.

+**Important**: The scbi.dendroAll_[YEAR] file is used in all field_form and data_entry Rscripts.
+If any major change is made (e.g. a column is added), then **_all_** the corresponding Rscripts need to be updated.

+Notes:

-Surveys from 2010-2017 have crown and illum values, but these are only valid for when the corresponding dendrobands were first installed.
+- Surveys from 2010-2017 have crown and illum values, but these are only valid for when the corresponding dendrobands were first installed.
 Data was not updated with later replacements.
 In the fall 2018 biannual survey (2018.14), these values were re-assessed and recorded.

-**Important**: The scbi.dendroAll_[YEAR] file is used in all field_form and data_entry Rscripts.
-If any major change is made (e.g. a column is added), then **_all_** the corresponding Rscripts need to be updated.
+- The "dbh" field differs by year:
+    a.
+From 2010-2013, dbh is from 2008 ForestGEO census
+    b.
+From 2014-2018, dbh is from 2013 ForestGEO census
+    c.
+From 2019-____, dbh is from 2018 ForestGEO census

 ## `dendro_trees`